Codecademy/docs/content/java/concepts/math-methods/terms/subtract-exact/subtract-exact.md

 `Math.subtractExact()` accepts two arguments either of type `long` or `int`.
 If the value of any of the arguments exceeds its type's minimum or maximum value, then `ArithmeticError` is thrown which is not the case with the subtraction operator and ensures that the output is within the boundries.

-Also, using `Math.subtractExact()` helps in ensuring that the values being operated are integer numbers and not floating point numbers.
+Also, using `Math.subtractExact()` helps in ensuring that the values being subtracted are integers and not floating point numbers.

 ## Syntax